egunnars/phenotypic_switching_inference/README.md

 The script files are the following:

-1. "Script_number" implements estimation for cell number data under the statistical model from section “Estimation for cell number data” of the accompanying paper with E_(i,l)^(num) = 0, i.e. no measurement error term.
+1. "Script_number" implements estimation for cell number data under the statistical model from Section “Estimation for cell number data” of the accompanying paper with E_(i,l)^(num) = 0, i.e. no measurement error term.

-2. "Script_number_reducible" implements estimation for cell number data under the statistical model from section “Estimation for cell number data” of the accompanying paper with E_(i,l)^(num) = 0, i.e. no measurement error term, for a model with reducible switching dynamics.
+2. "Script_number_reducible" implements estimation for cell number data under the statistical model from Section “Estimation for cell number data” of the accompanying paper with E_(i,l)^(num) = 0, i.e. no measurement error term, for a model with reducible switching dynamics.
 The model structure is displayed in Figure 10 of Appendix “Estimation for reducible switching dynamics”.

 3. "Script_fractional_Model_I" implements estimation for cell fraction data under Model I from Section “Application: Transition between stem and non-stem cell states in SW620 colon cancer” of the accompanying paper.